• HOME

 Kingsland is the gateway to one of coastal Georgia’s most treasured places, Cumberland Island.
 Very few places like Cumberland Island exist anymore.

-Only accessible by boat, Cumberland Island is a well-preserved jewel along the Georgia coast that allows all who visit the opportunity to go “off the grid” and engage with nature without distraction.
+Only accessible by boat in St. Marys, Cumberland Island is a well-preserved jewel along the Georgia coast that allows all who visit the opportunity to go “off the grid” and engage with nature without distraction.

 (c)Visit Kingsland Georgia